SAP-samples/btp-end-to-end-scenario-use-cases/cap-app-with-agent/add-resolution-note.md

 ---

-## Chapter 1: Add the Resolution Note Field
+## 1: Add the Resolution Note Field

 In this chapter, you will add the `resolutionNote` field to the `Incidents` entity in the CDS model and expose it in the SAP Fiori elements UI.